Serenity Prayer Without God, For Atheists And Seculars

 and the wisdom to know the difference.”

-It focuses on personal responsibility and inner strength, rather than reliance on a higher power.
+This focuses on personal responsibility and inner strength, rather than reliance on a higher power.

-“I am responsible for my own peace,
+“I am responsible for my own peace.

 So, I accept my past.